elastic/apm/specs/agents/tracing-api-otel.md

 Bridging here means that for each OTel span created with the API, a native span/transaction will be created and sent to APM server.

+### User experience

-From the perspective of the application code calling the OTel API, the delegation to a native span/transaction is transparent.
+On a high-level, from the perspective of the application code, using the OTel bridge should not differ from using the OTel API.

-Also, this means that any OTel processors will be bypassed and ignored by the bridge.
+The aim of the bridge is to allow any application/library that is instrumented with OTel API to capture OTel spans to seamlessly delegate to Elastic APM span/transactions.
+Also, it provides a vendor-neutral alternative to any existing manual agent API with similar features.

+One major difference though is that since the implementation of OTel API will be delegated to Elastic APM agent, the whole OTel configuration that might be present in the application code (OTel processor pipeline) or deployment (env. variables) will be ignored.

 ### Spans and Transactions